CristianoPatricio/SGAM/README.md

 ## 5. Evaluation

 For evaluating purposes, we refer the reader to the [this](https://github.com/CristianoPatricio/zsl-methods) github repository, which contains six state-of-the-art ZSL methods.
-Having the discriminative features in the `.pickle` format, you only have to pass it to the ZSL methods.
+Having the discriminative features and attributes in the `.pickle` format, you only have to pass it to the ZSL methods.

 ⚠️ Work in progress...